Azure/Azure-AI-Content-Safety-Private-Preview/README.md

+##  📝 API Reference

+If you want to try our API with our API testing console, please check this [API Reference](https://westus2.dev.cognitive.microsoft.com/docs/services/ContentModerator-Moderate-2022-09-30-preview/operations/Text_Detect).

 ##  💬 We're here to help!

 If you get stuck, [shoot us an email](mailto:acm-team@microsoft.com) or use the feedback widget on the upper right of any page.